Buying solar panels for your home

 Safety

 Poor installation increases the safety risk.
-The Clean Energy Regulator reports that of the systems they inspected for the 2022 – 2023 financial year, 1.34% were found to be unsafe, down from 3.4% in 2018.
+The Clean Energy Regulator reports that of the systems they inspected in 2024, 0.4% were found to be unsafe, down from 0.8% in 2023.
 The most common safety risk is water infiltration of the DC isolator, which can cause a fire.

 It doesn’t just come down to price

-Comparing solar quotes is not strictly a price comparison exercise; you are comparing: different products, warranties, reputation, accreditation and the quality of the craft of install.
+Comparing solar quotes is not strictly a price comparison exercise; you are comparing: different products, warranties, reputation, level of accreditation and the quality of the proposed install.

 The price of each quote will likely differ depending on: